 Christine McVie wrote ‘Oh Daddy’ for Fleetwood, even if he didn’t know it initially.
 At the time, Fleetwood was the only father of the band, with two daughters, therefore, the Rumours track holds a real poignancy for the drummer.
 “I’m a sucker for this one because it really is a structured song, which is so appealing to me as a player,” Fleetwood explained.
 “Basically, it’s me playing a slow blues with Christine.”

-“Sentimentally I say this because I didn’t know it at the time, but I found out not too long afterwards, that the song was actually written about me.
+He continued: “Sentimentally I say this because I didn’t know it at the time, but I found out not too long afterwards, that the song was actually written about me.
 At that point, I was the only daddy in the ranks of Fleetwood Mac.
 Christine is a sister of mine and truly a great musician – and a blues player.”

 ‘Oh Well’ (1969)

-The drumming maestro returns yet again to the halcyon days of the Peter Green era when the band’s dynamic was a lot more straightforward and they didn’t have to deal with the pressures that came with being one of the biggest bands in the world.
+The drumming maestro returns yet again to the halcyon days of the Peter Green era, a time when the band’s dynamic was a lot more straightforward and they didn’t have to deal with the pressures that came with being one of the biggest bands in the world.
 “It’s two minutes of madness that I love.
 It’s a stop-and-start song, and to this day I get the heebie-jeebies thinking that I’m going to mess it up – which is good because that’s the child in me.”

 Fleetwood added: “The structures that I was able to put together make it something that is very unique.
 It’s become a real staple of the diet, way more so than I ever realised with our contemporaries and the best of the best – they’re absolutely fascinated with this song.”